AbstractUmbra/Hondana/tests/README.md

 ## Primer

-I want to note firstly, that no tests here will be run asynchronously, meaning that they will not contact the MangaDex API at any stage.
+I want to note firstly, that no tests here will contact the MangaDex API at any stage.

 The reasoning behind this stems from a few things, in no particular order: